Thomas S. McMillan

 • United States Congress.
 "Thomas S. McMillan (id: M000572)".
 Biographical Directory of the United States Congress.

-• Career statistics and player information from Baseball Reference (Minors)
+• Career statistics from Baseball Reference (Minors)

 U.S. House of Representatives